Noncommutative homological mirror functor: Centrality

-\subsection{Centrality}
+\section{Centrality}

 The following centrality theorem is an important feature of our noncommutative mirror construction.
-While constructing central elements is an important task in noncommutative geometry and is highly non-trivial (even with the help of computers), our approach gives a conceptual way to produce central elements.
-Moreover the proof is surprisingly neat which employs weak unobstructedness in a systematic way.
+Note that our approach gives a conceptual way to produce a central element of a non-commutative algebra, and moreover the proof is surprisingly neat which employs weak unobstructedness in a systematic way.